amccollister/FeatherBot/README.md

 A chat bot for Discord developed by amateurs

 TODO:
-Force bot to only use specific chat channels
+Force bot to only use specific chat channels.\n
-Adjust bot to import commands from multiple files.
+Adjust bot to import commands from multiple files.\n Learn MySQL.\n
-Learn MySQL